-This Conversion and Blending Facility (CBF) will have two missions: (1) convert HEU materials to pure HEU uranyl nitrate (UNH) and (2) blend pure HEU UNH with depleted and natural UNH to produce HEU UNH crystals.
+This Conversion and Blending Facility (CBF) will have two missions: (1) convert surplus HEU materials to pure HEU UF6 and (2) blend the pure HEU UF6 with diluent UF6 to produce LWR grade LEU-UF6.
 The primary emphasis of this blending operation will be to destroy the weapons capability of large, surplus stockpiles of HEU.
 The blended LEU product can only be made weapons capable again by the uranium enrichment process.
-To the extent practical, the chemical and isotopic concentrations of blended LEU product will be held within the specifications required for LWR fuel.
-Such blended LEU product will be offered to the United States Enrichment Corporation (USEC) to be sold as feed material to the commercial nuclear industry.
-Otherwise, blended LEU will be produced as a waste suitable for storage or disposal.
+The chemical and isotopic concentrations of the blended LEU product will be held within the specifications required for LWR fuel.
+The blended LEU product will be offered to the United States Enrichment Corporation (USEC) to be sold as feed material to the commercial nuclear industry.